LIFEHUBBER

 Nango is a product and agent integration platform for connecting applications and AI agents to external APIs through auth, proxy requests, and deployable TypeScript functions.

 The source materials frame Nango around managed OAuth and API-key auth, token refresh, per-user connections, authenticated API requests, integration functions, observability, AI-generated code, and MCP/tool-calling paths for agents.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is